 - Users Dissatisfied with Outcome

 - Trace existing touchpoints to determine if communications could be improved.
-These include informing users of intended outcome and explaining choices along the way.
+These include informing users of the intended outcome and explaining choices along the way.